Types of House Siding

 Why Siding Matters

-The reason that siding matters is that it is the first thing people see when they drive by your house.
-It creates an image of what people think about your home.
+It is the first thing people see when they drive by your house.
+It creates an image of what other people think about your home.

 • Curb Appeal: Your siding is the first thing people notice, it makes or breaks a home's exterior vibe.